Rezaali7/quranhub-android/README.md

 </a>

 ## What's New
-See the project's Releases page for a list of versions with their changelogs.
+See the project's *releases page* for a list of versions with their changelogs.

 **[View Releases](https://github.com/QuranHub/quranhub-android/releases)**